MicrosoftDocs/learn/learn-pr/wwl-sci/describe-threat-protection-with-microsoft-365-defender/includes/7a-describe-copilot-in-defender-xdr.md

 ### The standalone experience

 For businesses that are onboarded to Microsoft Copilot for Security, the integration is enabled through plugins accessed through the Copilot portal (the standalone experience).
-There are two separate plugins that support integration with Copilot for Security:
+There are two separate plugins that support integration with Microsoft Defender XDR:

 - Microsoft Defender XDR
 - Natural language to KQL for Microsoft Defender XDR